proteanhq/protean/docs/index.rst

 ------

 Protean guides contain a mixture of `Architecture Principles`, `Conventions`, `Practical Considerations`, `Protean Opinions/Choices` and `Sample code`.
 Wherever applicable, additional links to reference materials have been provided.

-These guides have been heavily influenced by the thoughts and works of DDD pioneers.
-Specifically, it references extensively to the following texts:

-* |ddd-eric-evans|
-* |implementing-ddd-vaughn-vernon|
-* |ddd-distilled-vaughn-vernon|

 *Guides are not a replacement to these original texts.
 It is recommended that you go through them to hone and complete your DDD knowledge.*